-During the conversation with Mary, the social worker, she told me that it was recommended that I have a discussion with my daughter about the birds and bees, okay, she was more professional and said “sex.”
+During the conversation with the social worker, it was recommended that I have the sex talk with my daughter.

-“Really, she is only 7 going on 8, isn’t it a little early, is it really necessary?”
+“Really, she is only seven going on eight, isn’t it a little early?”
 I asked uncomfortably.
 I could deal with almost any topic even raising a child on my own, why I didn’t find “Mr. Right” all seemed like a cake walk but “the sex talk”, I rather poke my eyes out.

 “Why???”
 I asked.